 None of us plans for a betrayal.
 Perhaps, if we could, it would be less painful because we would have the opportunity to prepare for it.
 However, that is part of the insidious nature of betrayal.
 It is completely unexpected, unimaginable, and undeserving.
 Thus, not only are we blindsided but we feel lost in its upheaval.
 What is going on?
 Why are the stages of grief from betrayal so painful?

 3 States of Being

-Many folks have heard of the “Stages of Grief.”* When we experience loss of any kind, we move through the stages of grief: anger, denial, bargaining, depression, and acceptance.
-However, when we are betrayed, we move through three States of Being.* These three States of Being describe not only what we are feeling and experiencing but also define who we are.
+Many folks have heard of the “Stages of Grief.“ by Kubler-Ross When we experience loss of any kind, we move through the stages of grief: anger, denial, bargaining, depression, and acceptance.
+However, when we are betrayed, we move through three states of being.
+These three states, describe not only what we are feeling and experiencing but also define who we are.
 They are extremely debilitating.

 When a betrayal occurs, the first few thoughts and words which immediately surface include the following: